frozenfoxx/docker-enigma-bbs/README.md

 2. Create a config.hjson file within the config directory you created.
 See the ENiGMA½ docs for available options.

-3. Copy any customisations such as themes and mods, to the mods directory.
+3. Copy any customizations such as themes and mods, to the mods directory.

     You should end up with a structure something like the following: